Smoked Fish With Horseradish Sauce

 This recipe is from THE HEALTHY KITCHEN – Recipes for a Better Body, Life, and Spirit by Andrew Weil, M.D and Rosie Daley (Knopf)

 If you have never dealt with a fresh horseradish root, be prepared for an experience.
 In the days before food processors, grating the root by hand was just like being exposed to tear gas.
-Freshly ground horseradish with vinegar and a little salt completely outclasses the prepared varieties sold in stores, and mixed with low-fat sour cream, it becomes a wonderful condiment for fish, boiled or baked potatoes, and other cooked vegetables.
+Freshly ground horseradish with vinegar and a little salt completely outclasses the prepared varieties sold in stores, and mixed with sour cream, it becomes a wonderful condiment for fish, boiled or baked potatoes, and other cooked vegetables.

 Food as Medicine